wernerpaulin/stage-tracker-info/privacy-policy.md

 ## 6. Contact

-If you have any questions or concerns about this Privacy Policy, feel free to contact us via the Google Play Store and App Store review section.
+If you have any questions or concerns about this Privacy Policy, feel free to contact us at: privacy.stagetracker@gmx-topmail.de